-In addition to riding the rails, you can explore the history of trains during festivals throughout the state.
+In addition to riding the trains, you can explore the history of trains at museums throughout the state.
 Here are the best ways to see Georgia's fall foliage in all its splendor via rail.

 Blue Ridge Scenic Railway